webdriverio-community/wdio-geckodriver-service/README.md

 npm install wdio-geckodriver-service --save-dev
 ```

-You have to install [geckodriver](https://www.npmjs.com/package/geckodriver) separately, as it's a peerDependency of this project, and you're free to choose what version to use.
+You have to install [geckodriver](https://www.npmjs.com/package/geckodriver) separately if Geckodriver is not already installed in your `$PATH`.
+It's a peerDependency of this project, and you're free to choose what version or binary to use.
 Install it using:

 ```bash
 npm install geckodriver --save-dev